cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 }
 ```

-Specifically, it first fetches all ABCI++ requests and creates a `GrammarChecker` object.
+Specifically, the test first fetches all ABCI++ requests and creates a `GrammarChecker` object.
 Then for each
 node in the testnet it checks if a specific set of requests respects the ABCI++
 grammar by calling `checker.Verify(reqs)` method.
 If this method returns an error, the specific execution does not respect the grammar.